ITIL Process - Information Technology and ITIL in Business Processes

 - Network upgrades

 Software engineers are I.T. professionals that utilize engineering principles and computer programming to develop software products.
-They are involved with creating computer software in the field of engineering, physical systems, designing, testing, and implementation of software systems.
+They are involved with creating computer software in the field of engineering, physical systems, designing, testing, and implementing of software systems.
 Software engineers create software systems that are designed to improve quality and efficiency.
 This software is usually developed for use in large, intricate software systems for organizations.

 - Software design and construction